OpenProducer/angelcityjazz/wp-content/plugins/events-calendar-pro/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [6.3.2] 2024-03-20 =

+* Feature - Adding Site Editor Single Venue template for use in themes that support Site Editor.
+[ECP-1620]
+* Fix - Site Editor themes did not properly display the venue Google Map.
+This has been resolved in ECP-1620.
+[TEC-4938]
+* Fix - Site Editor themes did not properly display venue details such as their addresses.
+This has been resolved in ECP-1620.
+[ECP-1534]
+* Fix - When Events Calendar Pro is active the admin menu does not highlight the correct items when viewing a post type index.
+[ECP-1682]
+* Language - 0 new strings added, 0 updated, 0 fuzzied, and 1 obsoleted

 = [6.3.1.1] 2024-02-22 =